JohnTrunix/sandbox/datastructures/stack/README.md

 # Stack

 A stack is a linear data structure with a fixed order.
-Last item pushed to stack is first item popped from stack.
+Last node pushed to stack is first node popped from stack.

 ```mermaid
 graph TD